 2. Creating inconsistent branding

 If there’s one word that might encapsulate the habits of successful brands, it’s consistency.

-Behind any strong brand, from Apple’s huge presence to smaller but equally memorable brands like Dollar Shave Club, is a clear and consistent delivery.
+From Apple’s huge presence to smaller but equally memorable brands like Dollar Shave Club, behind any strong brand is a clear and consistent delivery.

 Your brand strategy needs to be all-encompassing.
-The critical part is that consistency can’t just be online, or in print: it needs to be evenly applied across anywhere your company interacts with your customers.
+The critical part is that consistency can’t just be online or in print: it needs to be evenly applied anywhere your company interacts with your customers.